Our Research Reports & Publications

 Lifting the weight: Understanding young people’s mental health and service needs in regional and remote Australia

-This joint report by ReachOut and Mission Australia tells the story of the mental health and service needs of young people in regional and remote areas.
+This joint report by ReachOut and Mission Australia tells the story of the youth mental health service needs of young people in regional and remote areas.

 ReachOut Australia thanks Future Generation Global Investment Company (ASX: FGG) for their generous support of this report and of our program of research into the mental health and wellbeing of young people living in regional and remote Australia.